ChristinaLast/ML-Pipeline-Docker/README.md

 Firstly, a repository is created in ECR - I choose to assign the name **cumulprob** to the repository in this instance:

 ![create-ecr-repository](create-ecr-repository.png)

+To log into the AWS account through the CLI (command line interface), make sure you have configured your [access and secret access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
+The following guide from AWS provides more information on this.